Child diagnosed late – “life-threatening situation”

 Simple tests

-This is about ketoacidosis, a serious acidosis that is caused by insulin deficiency and means that the blood pH drops.
+In the emergency situation, things have gone so far that the child has developed ketoacidosis, a serious acid poisoning that is caused by insulin deficiency and means that the blood pH drops.

-Type 1 diabetes is a gradual disease process and there are signs that both healthcare providers and parents can keep an eye out for.
-Thirst, fatigue, weight loss and stomach pain are some of them.
+Type 1 diabetes is a gradual disease process and there are signs that both healthcare professionals and parents can keep an eye on.
+Thirst, fatigue, weight loss and stomach pain are some.
+But both parents and healthcare professionals often miss these.

 It can be difficult to detect, especially in younger children.
 Heavy diapers or if children who have become dry start to urinate again can be signs, says Karin Åkesson, pediatrician and assistant professor of pediatrics at Linköping University.